 • Will this person use the space regularly?
 Will they participate in open studios and other public events?

-Important Information
+Important Information:

 • Filling out an application does not guarantee studio space.

 • A security deposit of one month’s rent plus first month’s rent, which may be pro-rated, are due at lease signing.
+The lease and payments are handled electronically.

 • To ensure the safety and security of all tenants, accepted tenants must be willing to undergo a criminal background check.